| Suzanne Maxx | Albert Boulanger | Walter Andrews | Liana Foksheneanu |

 The vision of a world team inspired Suzanne on a journey to use media to actually “tell-a-vision,” and as an entrepreneur, she launched the World Team project.
 She is the Founder and President/Chair of the non-profit organization, World Team Now, and she is the leader of the World Team project, and founding partner of World Team Building, LLC.
 The World Team project’s platform crossed through the worlds of international broadcast distribution, television, journalism, extreme sports, events promotion, and gamification.

-She pioneered the positive non-scripted genre “Actuality Television” that helped create the genre of reality television, with the development of the World Team™ television series, as the creator, writer, and producer, which began after her first multi-media international co-production sponsored by Coca-Cola in Japan, as part of the World Expo.
+She pioneered the positive non-scripted genre “Actuality Television” which helped create the genre of reality television, with the development of the World Team™ television series, as the creator, writer, and producer, which began after her first multi-media international co-production sponsored by Coca-Cola in Japan, as part of the World Expo.
 Through the journey to develop World Team, Suzanne worked on many global productions: Ashes and Snow, the International Yoga Expo, and the Earth Train for Peace.
 She is a professional writer, producer, and actress, athlete and international public speaker.
 In true entrepreneurial spirit, Suzanne started “Sports to the Maxx,” whereas a sponsored pro, she coached others to go beyond what they believed to be possible in extreme sports: in-line and roller skating, skiing, and horseback riding.
 As named in “Best of LA” and featured on “Eye on LA,” she has mobilized masses of people in clinics and classes around the world.
 Locally in Malibu, she started the skate program and camp plus helped to build the skate park— a continuation of her native NYC roller skate roots.
 She has worked with children, pro athletes, the disabled, and celebrities.
 Suzanne’s in front of the camera work includes a soap opera, episodic nighttime television, commercials, and film.
 As a journalist, she wrote about film, sports, and travel for a local Malibu paper, and as a public speaker, she has addressed many international audiences.

 The business plan for the World Team Project and WTN’s Challenge developed through rare opportunities at universities to work with students and faculty.
 With office space gifted to incubate World Team at Columbia University’s Computational Learning Systems (CCLS), Pepperdine University’s Graduate School of Public Policy and the International University of Monaco’s Business School, she bridged the gap between academia and professional worlds.
 Her Bachelor of Arts degree from Sarah Lawrence College gave her the architecture to acquire knowledge and inspired her global travels that wove an adventure for ongoing creative education.
 Suzanne’s vision is contagious, as evidenced by all the people who have dedicated their time and resources to the World Team project.
 Life to the Maxx, maybe her creed, but it is also the working title of the book she has been asked to write on leadership.